squiffum/squiffum.github.io/_posts/2016-01-08-a-new-project.md

 title: A New Project!
 ---

 Right..
-So I've been without a projet for a few hours now, *let's make something else*.
+So I've been without a projet for about half a day now, *let's make something else*.

 -----